klondikemarlen/legal-files-integration/README.md

 > If you choose not to install `direnv`, you can replace `dev` in the following
 > commands with `bin/dev`

+5. Create a `.env.development` file in the top-level project directory from the `env.template` file.
-5. Build the app via `dev build`; depending on your internet speed, this may take a while.
+6. Build the app via `dev build`; depending on your internet speed, this may take a while.

-6. Boot the app via `dev up`, wait for it to boot, and then go to the [Express app](http://localhost:3000/).
+7. Boot the app via `dev up`, wait for it to boot, and then go to the [Express app](http://localhost:3000/).

 ### Testing